 #2: Road trip the Icefields Parkway

 The Icefields Parkway is heralded as one of the most beautiful drives in the entire world.
 Out of all the things to do in Jasper National Park, this one only requires a car and your time.
+Visiting Canada in winter allows you to see a different side of the country that not many get to experience!
 You will NEVER tire of the breathtaking mountain scenery, the frozen lakes and rivers, the open stretches of road, and the trees wearing their blankets of snow.
 You can drive the Icefields Parkway for as long or short as you like.
 If you don’t have much time, hop in the car and drive 15 minutes outside of the city and you will still be able to enjoy all that the parkway has to offer.
+This is an easy and warm way to see Jasper in winter, even if you are just stopping for a quick visit.

 #3: Hit the slopes at Marmot Basin